-Pendleton just opened a new flagship store in downtown Portland.
-The 2,500-square-foot space at the base of the Park Avenue West tower at 825 S.W.
-Yamhill Street opened its doors this past summer.
-It’s filled with the newest Pendleton styles shown in high-end displays.
-You’ll find home décor items, clothing and the iconic Pendleton blankets.
-But, at this store you’ll also be paying top dollar.
+Pendleton recently opened a flagship store in downtown Portland.
+The 2,500 square-foot space at the base of the Park Avenue West tower at 825 S.W.
+Yamhill Street is filled with the newest Pendleton styles shown in high-end displays.
+You’ll find home décor items, clothing, and the iconic Pendleton blankets.
+But at this store, you’ll also be paying top dollar.

 Visit the Pendleton Wool Mill Store for a Tour and Bargains

 I prefer shopping closer to the source and saving a bit of money, too.
 If you haven’t visited the Pendleton Woolen Mill in Washougal, Washington you’re in for a treat.
 It’s a quick zip across the I-205 Bridge from Portland.
 Not only can you shop for bargain-priced blankets, fabric and sportswear, you’ll be able to tour the mill itself.

 Pendleton Woolen Mills products have woven their way through my entire life.
 My parents wore matching brown plaid wool shirts in the fall when they went to our family cabin and took a red Pendleton throw to football games.

 When I volunteered with the Adopt a Native Elder Program out on the Navajo Reservation I found out how special “Pendletons” were.
 Trade blankets in brightly colored southwest designs were prized possessions and were given as gifts of honor at ceremonies.

 My first Pendleton throw came from a trading post close to the Navajo Reservation in Arizona.
 It was a Chief Joseph design and, because it had fringe, I was told that it was a woman’s blanket.